Undergraduate Non-Degree Programs

 International students who are on a visa of any type may not enroll as non-degree students without written permission from the International Student and Scholar Office.
 Non-native English speakers will be tested in English and placed in remedial English courses if needed.

-The High School Parallel Enrollment Program is designed for high school students who want to take courses at Towson University for college credit.
-Students must be at a junior standing or higher and have a B average and an SAT score of at least 500 on each section of the SAT (or 50 on the PSAT).
-Home-schooled students must send the most recent evaluation from the supervising organization, as well as any standardized test results.
-Please note the admission to the Parallel Enrollment program does not guarantee admission to TU as a degree seeking student.
+The High School Dual Enrollment Program is designed for high school students who want to take courses at TU for college credit.
+To participate in the High School Dual Enrollment program, students must have a cumulative average high school GPA of a 3.00 ("B") or higher.
+Test scores are optional.
+Students will be required to submit a letter of permission from your counselor or parent/legal guardian.
+Home-schooled students must send the most recent evaluation from the supervising organization.
+Please note the admission to the Dual Enrollment program does not guarantee admission to TU as a degree seeking student.

-High School Parallel Enrollment students enroll in regular courses at TU during the summer sessions or the fall and spring terms and attend class right along with other college students.
+High School Dual Enrollment students enroll in regular courses at TU during the summer sessions or the fall and spring terms, and attend class right along with other college students.
 They may take any TU course, provided the prerequisites have been met.

 Golden I.D.
 Tuition Waiver Program

 Retired Maryland residents, 60 years of age or older, are eligible for the Golden I.D.
 Tuition Waiver Program.
-Golden I.D. students may enroll for up to 11 units in the fall and spring terms (and 8 units in the summer session) and pay a discounted fee rate.
-Participants may take courses for audit or on a space-available basis (special format courses, Towson Learning Network (TLN) programs, Applied Information Technology (AIT), and some satellite campus programs are excluded).
+Golden I.D. students may enroll for up to 11 units in the fall and spring terms (8 units in the summer session) and pay a discounted fee rate.
+Participants may take courses for audit or on a space-available basis (independent study / directed reading courses, Towson Learning Network (TLN) programs, Applied Information Technology (AIT) and some satellite campus programs are excluded).
 To apply for the Golden I.D. program and find out the current fee rates, contact the Office of Admissions, 410-704-2113.